stratworld/strat/docsSrc/markdown/Features/Roadmap.md

 # Language Support

 Strat won't stay confined to javascript long term.
 Below are common languages that Strat could support in the future.
-For a language to be supported by Strat, it must have the following features:

-  - Basic SDK support for all major cloud providers

 Languages that are aligned with Strat's performance tradeoffs and user experience biases are higher priority.

 ## High Priority Languages

   - Python
   - Go (requires shapes complete)
   - JVM (requires shapes complete for Java & Kotlin)

 ## Low Priority Languages

   - .Net (if Azure substrate is completed this bumps up)